ipspace/netlab/docs/netlab/config.md

 * `-l` parameter to deploy device configurations on a subset of devices.
 * `-C` parameter to run the Ansible playbook in dry-run mode.

+## Restoring Saved Device Configurations

+**netlab config --reload** implements the *reload saved device configurations* part of the **netlab initial -r** command.
+It waits for devices to become ready (because it's used immediately after a lab has been started) and starts the initial configuration process on devices that need more than a replay of saved configuration ([more details](netlab-up-reload)).

+After that, it treats the saved device configurations as custom templates and uses the same process as the regular **netlab config** command.

 ## Debugging Device Configurations